 You get off your plane and you're shocked by how busy this capital city can get.
 It gets you thinking: What should you do in Hanoi?
-We've got you covered with a long list of things to do in this bustling Vietnamese metropolis.
+We've got you covered with a long list of things to do in Hanoi, this bustling overflowing Vietnamese metropolis.
 Don't forget to take a look at our One-Month Complete Vietnam Itinerary.

 Before you travel to Vietnam

 Obtaining a visa for Vietnam was a bit tricky, but lucky for you we have a guide detailing the all the steps you need to get a tourist visa for Vietnam.

 Seriously.
 Hanoi is known for amazing street food, and the best bites we had were from unassuming shops with plastic chairs.
 Read more below on what foods to try in Hanoi.

 Head to the Hoàn Kiếm Lake (locally known as Turtle Lake) and take stroll around it.
 If you're there in the evening, do as the locals do and by ice cream from one of the many street stands.
 The lake particularly beautiful when the sun goes down and the colored lights come on.